Jaecee1802/NewJeans-fan-webside/README.md

  Features of this Website:

- Responsive(of course with media query)
+ -Responsive(of course with media query)

- Basic Parallax Scrolling(non-JS)
+ -Basic Parallax Scrolling(non-JS)

- More Animations if needed and kaya pa (non-JS animations only CSS) Navigation
+ -More Animations if needed and kaya pa (non-JS animations only CSS)

+ -Navigation